B&O Play Beoplay E8 Truly Wireless Earphones

 - How loud you like to enjoy your music

-Listening at higher volumes for extended periods of time does tend to drain the battery faster than listening at 50% volume for the same amount of time.
-Once you’ve ran out of battery life on a single charge, you can fully recharge them twice using the portable charging case.
+Listening to higher volumes for extended periods of time does tend to drain the battery faster than listening at 50% volume for the same amount of time.
+Once you’ve run out of battery life on a single charge, you can fully recharge them twice using the portable charging case.
 (That’s why they’re advertised as lasting up to 12 hours.)